 SOMETHING TO REMEMBER: While goals are important guidelines, they may change as you go along.
 It's OK-it's all part of the learning process.
 Collecting and analyzing data throughout your project will help you gauge the impact your project is having, make improvements and adjust your goals as necessary, and ultimately tell a compelling story about your Gold Award.
+If you think you pood to goals as necessary, and ultimately tell a compelling story about your Gold Award.
 If you think you need to change your goals after your proposal has been approved, reach out to your council contact for advice and support.